Hackers News Hackers News

 Broken Encryption Enabled Cross-Tenant Email Access

-The second major vulnerability involved how SFMC encrypted the query strings inside email view links, which allow recipients to open an email in a browser.
-The most widely used “classic” format was protected by an XOR cipher with a fixed, repeating key, which is not considered secure by any modern standard.
+The second critical vulnerability involved the method SFMC used to encrypt query strings embedded in email view links.
+These links allow recipients to open an email in a web browser.
+The legacy “classic” format was protected by an XOR cipher with a fixed, repeating key.
+This encryption method is fundamentally insecure by modern cryptographic standards.

-Salesforce was notified on January 16, 2026, and deployed a fix by January 24, 2026.
-The company rolled out AES-GCM encryption, expired all links created before January 23, 2026, and confirmed no unauthorized access to customer data had been identified.
+Salesforce was informed of these issues on January 16, 2026, and swiftly deployed a fix by January 24, 2026.
+The company implemented AES-GCM encryption, invalidated all email view links created before January 23, 2026, and confirmed that no unauthorized access to customer data had been detected.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.